Celayix Responds to COVID-19

 Whether you’re a current client in need of assistance, or a member of the wider community dealing with this crisis, we want you to know that we are here to help.

-Are there any drugs that treat or prevent COVID-19?
+Q. Are there any drugs that treat or prevent Covid-19?

-No, although there are trials underway for a number of drugs.
-The World Health Organization advises people to not try to treat themselves if they suspect they have the virus, and to seek medical help.
+A. No, although there are trials underway for a number of drugs.
+The World Health Organization advises people to not try to treat themselves if they suspect they have the virus, and to seek medical help

-Unfortunately for Canadians, it does not.
-Since it is transmitted through the air or by touch, temperature doesn’t matter nearly as much as keeping adequate social distance.
+A. Unfortunately for Canadians, it does not.
+Since transmission is through the air or by touch, temperature doesn’t matter nearly as much as keeping adequate social distance.

-Thermal scanners are effective in detecting people who have developed a fever, but cannot detect whether people are infected with the coronavirus.
-It takes between 2 and 10 days before people who are infected become sick and develop a fever, making detection very difficult.
+A. Thermal scanners are effective in detecting people who have developed a fever, but cannot detect whether people are infected with the coronavirus.
+It takes between 2 and 10 days before infected people become sick and develop a fever, making detection very difficult.